api3dao/oev-docs/docs/oev-searchers/in-depth/oev-searching.md

 Auctioneer should in practice award the bid during the award phase, but searchers are recommended to poll longer.
-If Auctioneer does not respond even within the next bidding phase, there is likely something wrong.
+If Auctioneer does not respond even within the next bid phase, there is likely something wrong.
 Whether the issue is caused by Auctioneer or the searcher can be determined by looking at the OEV Network.
 If the issue was caused by Auctioneer, the searcher can [open a dispute](/oev-searchers/in-depth/oev-searching#handling-disputes).